torquebox/torquebox.org/news/2013-11-22-torquebox-3-0-1-released.md

 ## Upgrading from 3.0.1

-No changes (other than bumping gem versions) should be required to your application or the AS7 configuration files to upgrade from TorqueBox 3.0.0 to 3.0.1.
+If you manage your own AS7 configuration files, you'll need to replace any instances of 'UNICAST3' with 'UNICAST2' because of the different JGroups version.
+Otherwise, no changes (other than bumping gem versions) should be required to upgrade from TorqueBox 3.0.0 to 3.0.1.

 ## Don't be a stranger!